mechaot/ibvlib/README.md

 This repository is under development an will update during lessons.
 You can download the zip-file every few weeks, but learning about git and cloning the repository is strongly recommended.

+## Confession of guilt

+In order to maintain a clean code base these `test_*.py` files are out of place here.

+For the purpose of the course convenience beats pedantry... ;)